Blue Collar (Bachman–Turner Overdrive song): Release

 The 1973 single peaked at #21 on the Canadian RPM charts, making it the first of BTO's eleven top 40 singles in Canada.
 It peaked at #68 on the US Billboard charts during the final week of 1973, and was a popular AOR radio song, as evidenced by regional performance in metros like Columbus, Ohio (#15) and Chicago (#23).
 The song runs 6:10 on the album, while the single version is edited to 4:06.

 Reception

 Bob Freska from Something Else Reviews writes: "Written and sung by Fred Turner, 'Blue Collar' is a mellow and generally optimistic take on being an off hours working stiff.
 More importantly, it flirts with something seemingly not in the Bachman-Turner Overdrive wheelhouse: Jazz.
 It's laid back.
 It has washy ride cymbals and some very non-rock guitar chords and intervals.
 The key here is the guitar solo.
 It's all Bachman.
 Randy gets a million points for style on this one."

-Popular YouTube reviewer JAMEL_AKA_JAMAL notes that despite the working man's theme in the lyrics, "this one is all about the music," specifically citing the Steely Dan style groove.

 The Vinyl District review by Michael H. Little calls the song "a mid-tempo and syncopated slice of ersatz jazz fusion that's about as blue collar as Oscar Wilde.
 The fact that I once operated a jackhammer makes me nine times more blue collar than this tune, which features lots of jazzbo guitar vamping, and percussion that could just as well be by Santana."